leotaku/elisp-check/COMPARISON.md

 * Reports can be very hard to read and understand
 * Some lesser-used linters are unsupported
 * No support for any test frameworks or running tests
-* No integration with any CI service (manual setup is documented)
+* No automatic integration with any CI service (manual setup is documented)
 * No code annotations
 * Depends on Python 3.x